 Some disadvantages include:

-- The photopolymer materials used are high to very high cost, and they are generally single source.
+- The photopolymer materials used are high to very high cost, and they are generally single-source.

 - Often has smaller build volumes compared to some 3D printing technologies.

-- Removing certain, complex supports can be a delicate and skilled manual process.
+- Removing certain complex supports can be a delicate and skilled manual process.
 Additional post-processing steps are commonly needed to achieve a cosmetic finish.

 - Equipment maintenance and basic, everyday OPEX are skilled tasks and require high-cost, single-source components.
-This adds considerably to per-print costs and cost-savings in this regard can have disastrous consequences.
+This adds considerably to per-print costs, and cost savings in this regard can have disastrous consequences.

-Examples of Material Jetting is Used
+What Are Examples of Material Jetting 3D Printing?

 Some examples of material jetting 3D-printed parts are: